Aircraft lessors wary as new rivals crowd into aviation

 Now, worldwide meetings of the International Society of Air Transport Aircraft Trading support an ecosystem with financial solutions for every part of the aircraft business, from loans for new jets to selling and leasing back their spare parts.

 "Five years ago, there would probably be 300 or 400 people in this room.
-We are closing on 1,100, so clearly there is interest in this space," said Jeff Knittel, president of CIT Transportation and International Finance (CIT.N).
+We are closing on 1,100, so clearly there is interest in this space," said Jeff Knittel, president of CIT Transportation and International Finance.

 'WINNERS AND LOSERS'